AthenZ/k8s-athenz-webhook/README.md

 ![Screenshot](docs/images/architecture.png)

 The following steps occur during any access check:
-1. The user, pipeline, or service authenticates with the Kubernetes api server through the use of X.509 certificates or through a ntoken.
+1. The user, pipeline, or service authenticates with the Kubernetes API server through the use of X.509 certificates or through a ntoken.
 2. The authorization check goes to the auth webhook to validate if the user, service, or pipeline has access.